cebe/iso-cv/README.md

 [https://github.com/mluerig/iso-cv](https://github.com/mluerig/iso-cv)

 **iso-cv** (isopod-computervision) is a collection of scripts I wrote for "high-throughput" phenotyping of the freshwater isopod *Asellus aquaticus* using the opencv library in python.
 Here I explain the basic working principles and workflow.
-For the scientific background refer to http://luerig.net/Research/#Isopods.
+For the scientific background refer to [http://luerig.net/Research/#Isopods](http://luerig.net/Research/#Isopods).
 For more detailed information on the actual code refer to the inline annotations inside the python scripts.

-**Please feel free to get in touch with me if you need help running the script or would like to customize it for your own study-system/organism: [contact @ eawag](http://www.eawag.ch/en/aboutus/portrait/organisation/staff/profile/moritz-luerig/show/)**
+**Please feel free to get in touch with me if you need help running the script or have questions about customizing it for your own study-system/organism: [contact @ eawag](http://www.eawag.ch/en/aboutus/portrait/organisation/staff/profile/moritz-luerig/show/)**

 <img src="images/iso-cv-fig1.png" />